-Running requires strength – full body strength, that is – and simply running each day will never help us gain the strength we need to improve.
+Running requires strength – full body strength, that is – and simply running each day will not help gain the strength needed to improve.
 Designate at least one day each week to complete some simple bodyweight strength training exercises.

 Put all the strength training exercises together into a strength workout, or spread them out and complete a few each day after your run or workout.
-Strength training targets many muscles that can remain inactive or weak on the run, increasing your strength in ways that you don’t get during a run.
+Strength training targets many muscles that can remain inactive or weak on the run, which helps improve running power, efficiency and prevent muscle imbalances.

 Download a metronome app, set it to 180, and run on the treadmill at your usual pace.
 Try and match your steps with the clicks on the metronome – which will likely mean shortening your stride and stepping more frequently.
 It may be tedious, but the time an effort now will pay off in the long run.

 Dynamic warm up exercises get the blood flowing, loosen your muscles, and prepare your body for a successful run.
-Adding just a few minutes of dynamic warm up exercises before your run will help you be ready to go from the minute your start running.
+Adding just a few minutes of dynamic warm up exercises before your run will help your body perform at its peak right from the get-go.

-How much water you drink each day effects so many things – one of them being running.
-Not only does proper hydration improve your quality of sleep, your energy, mood, and skin, but it also improves your efficiency and energy on the run.
+How much water you drink each day affects so many things – especially running.
+Not only does proper hydration improve your quality of sleep, energy, mood, and skin, but it also improves your efficiency and energy on the run.